Von Neumann universe: Finite and low cardinality stages of the hierarchy

-The first five von Neumann stages V_{0} to V_{4} may be visualized as follows.
+The first five von Neumann stages to may be visualized as follows.
 (An empty box represents the empty set.
 A box containing only an empty box represents the set containing only the empty set, and so forth.)

 This sequence exhibits tetrational growth.
-The set V_{5} contains 2^{16} = 65536 elements; the set V_{6} contains 2^{65536} elements, which very substantially exceeds the number of atoms in the observable universe; and for any natural $n$, the set V_{n+1} contains $2\uparrow\uparrow n$ elements using Knuth's up-arrow notation.
+The set contains 2^{16} = 65536 elements; the set contains 2^{65536} elements, which very substantially exceeds the number of atoms in the observable universe; and for any natural $n$, the set contains $2\uparrow\uparrow n$ elements using Knuth's up-arrow notation.
 So the finite stages of the cumulative hierarchy cannot physically be written down explicitly after stage 5.
-The set V_{ω} has the same cardinality as ω.
-The set V_{ω+1} has the same cardinality as the set of real numbers.
+The set has the same cardinality as ω.
+The set has the same cardinality as the set of real numbers.

 Applications and interpretations

+Interpretation as the set-theoretical universe

+In the standard Zermelo–Fraenkel set theory, V is simply the universe, i.e., the class of all sets.
+It is a proper class, and thus not "the set of all sets", even though each individual stage is a set, because the index α ranges over the class of all ordinals, a proper class.
+The universality of V also depends on the axiom of foundation (also known as the axiom of regularity).
+In non-well-founded set theories, the universe is larger than V since the former also contains non-well-founded sets.

+Often, V is defined as the universe, and then the formula V = ⋃_{α}V_{α} means "the universe of ZF sets is equal to the cumulative hierarchy"—not a definition, but a theorem equivalent to the axiom of regularity.
+Roitman states (without references) that the realization of this equivalence is due to von Neumann.

+By the modern definition, V also does not include urelements in the first stage, and thus only contains "pure sets".
+However, Zermelo's original construction of his transfinite recursive hierarchy in 1930 includes all urelements in (P_{1} in his notation), with the empty set considered a special case of an urelement.

 Applications of V as models for set theories

-If ω is the set of natural numbers, then V_{ω} is the set of hereditarily finite sets, which is a model of set theory without the axiom of infinity.
+If ω is the set of natural numbers, then is the set of hereditarily finite sets, which is a model of set theory without the axiom of infinity.